-- 1. Make sure the Document pane is selected in the Document Inspector. - 2.
-In the Document Margins section, enter the page margins you want to use.
-You can also enter margins for the header and footer of each page.
+- 1. Make sure the Document pane is selected in the Document Inspector. - In the Document Margins section, enter the page margins you want to use.
+You can also enter margins for the header and footer of each page. - If you plan to print and bind your document, you can set inside and outside margins by choosing the Facing Pages checkbox.